All Sales Are Final Policy: Complete Guide For Businesses

 Michael Kors

-As the example shows, personalized or altered items are also typically considered final sale, as they’ve been tailored for a customer.
+As the example shows, personalized or altered items are also typically considered final sales, as they’ve been tailored for a customer.

 Summary